 6. Select Done.
 Your backup is now configured!

-This tutorial went over how to set up Synology Drive and hopefully shows why it is one of my favorite applications.
+This tutorial covered how to set up Synology Drive and hopefully shows why it is one of my favorite applications.
 When I create a file on my PC, it automatically syncs to my NAS, which automatically backs up to the cloud.
 This ensures that my data is backed up following the 3-2-1 backup rule and I don’t have to think about it.

-As always, thank you for reading about how to set up Synology Drive!
+As always, thank you for checking out how to set up Synology Drive!
 If you have any questions on how to set up Synology Drive, please leave them in the comments!